Logo of North East Museums

 The South Tyneside SEND Youth Forum has designed, created and distributed Sensory Backpacks to cultural venues across South Tyneside.
 The backpack contains resources that can calm, entertain and soothe visitors who may find coming to the museum a little overwhelming.
 Contents of the backpack include: noise cancelling headphones, a sea animal toy, a light-up fan, pop it, Lego, a stress ball and theraputty.

-We have two Sensory Backpacks available on loan from the museum reception desk from June 2024.
+We have two Sensory Backpacks available on loan from the museum reception desk.
 A form of ID must be used as a deposit to borrow a backpack.